 You might ask yourself: ‘Why would I make my own pesto when I could easily find it ready-made in a jar?’
-You are correct, ready made pesto is so convenient in versatile, in fact I always have some in my cupboard at home, but I can also assure you that home made pesto is at least a thousand times better!
+You are correct, ready made pesto is so convenient and versatile, in fact I always have some in my cupboard at home, but I can also assure you that home made pesto is at least a thousand times better!

 So, if you have at least 10 extra minutes to spare, this homemade basil pesto is super easy and quick to whip up.
 The secret is good quality simple ingredients.